 Implementing an embedded iPaaS for your integrations allows you to not only scale on demand, but also to ensure that your integrations become first-class features of your product.

-Request a demo and we'll show you how our embedded iPaaS can support your integration scaling needs.
+Schedule a demo and we'll show you how our embedded iPaaS can support your integration scaling needs.

 Prismatic is the integration platform for B2B software companies.
 It's the quickest way to build integrations to the other apps your customers use and to add a native integration marketplace to your product.
 A complete embedded iPaaS solution that empowers your whole organization, Prismatic encompasses an intuitive integration designer, embedded integration marketplace, integration deployment and support, and a purpose-built cloud infrastructure.
 Prismatic was built in a way developers love and provides the tools to make it perfectly fit the way you build software.